 Agent-based scanning is performed by installing lightweight software scanners on each device to be covered, which can run local vulnerability scans and report back to a central server with the results.

 In the same way as authenticated network scans, this type of scanner can pick up on a wide range of vulnerabilities, including weaknesses in software which doesn’t expose ports or services for remote access at all (e.g. a vulnerable version of Firefox).
 While it can be a little more time consuming installing agents across your digital estate, they have the benefit that once they are installed they can report back even if removed from the network (such as laptops being taken for home working).

 Both types of internal scanner have their limitations and advantages.
-For modern organisations with simple internal networks and the majority of their infrastructure in the cloud, an agent-based scanner would be the logical choice.
-For organisations with complex internal networks, the choice of which type to go for is a little more difficult, and for the most mature organisations - and where budget allows - deploying a combination of both types of scanner should be considered.
+For modern organizations with simple internal networks and the majority of their infrastructure in the cloud, an agent-based scanner would be the logical choice.
+For organizations with complex internal networks, the choice of which type to go for is a little more difficult, and for the most mature organizations - and where budget allows - deploying a combination of both types of scanner should be considered.
 For a full discussion on the advantages and disadvantages of agent-based and network-based scanners, we’ve written an article which goes into more depth.